EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 📋 Flat Interest Disadvantages vs Reducing Interest Advantages

-• close Interest calculated on full principal for entire tenure
+• close Interest is calculated on the full principal for the entire tenure, ignoring repayments.

-• close Much higher total interest (46% more for 3-year loan)
+• close Leads to much higher total interest costs (e.g., 46% more for a 3-year loan).

-• close Effective rate is 1.8-2x higher than quoted rate
+• close The effective interest rate is often 1.8-2 times higher than the deceptively quoted flat rate.

-• check_circle Lower total interest (46% less for 3-year loan)
+• check_circle Results in significantly lower total interest payments (e.g., 46% less for a 3-year loan).

-• check_circle Standard for regulated banks in India
+• check_circle The standard and mandated method for regulated banks in India.

 📌 Key Factors – Which Interest Type Should You Choose?